-Prethickened formula is cow’s milk-based formula that has a thickener added.
+Prethickened (also called ‘AR’ or anti-reflux) formula is cow’s milk-based formula that has a thickener added.
 You can also buy thickening agents to add to standard baby formula yourself.

-Your doctor might recommend thickeners or prethickened formula if you aren’t breastfeeding and your baby has gastro-oesphageal reflux.
+Your GP might recommend thickeners or prethickened formula if you’re using formula and your baby has gastro-oesphageal reflux.
 You should use prethickened formula or thickeners only in consultation with your doctor.

 Homemade baby formula